-Going solar also means locking in predictable electricity costs!
-Unlike the highly volatile and unpredictable electricity rates (due to fluctuating fuel prices, etc.), the cost of electricity produced by your solar system is predetermined and can even be specifically contracted!
+Going solar also means locking in predictable electricity costs.
+Unlike utility electric rates that can spike unexpectedly based on volatile fuel prices and consumer demand, the cost of solar electricity is predetermined and can even be specifically contracted.

-The ITC will remain at 30 percent until 2020, when it will drop to 26 percent.
-It will continue to drop through 2022, when it will settle at 10 percent - dont wait, going solar sooner is better for your bottom line!
+This Solar Panel Tax Credit will remain at 30 percent until 2020, when it will drop to 26 percent.
+It will continue to drop through 2022, when it will settle at 10 percent.
+Don’t wait, going solar now is better for your bottom line!

 Learn more about the ITC